Command & Conquer is getting remastered with the help of original developers

 Steve Tall, Ted Morris and Mike Legg are all Command & Conquer veterans who will also be working on the remasters.
 This is encouraging news, as it means the remastered games will be as true to the spirit of the originals as possible, while updating the titles with new 4K graphics.

-EA, which acquired the Command & Conquer licence from original developer Westwood Studios, has been accused in the past of missing the point (and magic) with its recent Command & Conquer games.
+EA, which acquired the Command & Conquer license from original developer Westwood Studios, has been accused in the past of missing the point (and magic) with its recent Command & Conquer games.

 As Vessella explains, “I was able to brainstorm 'C&C feel' with Joe, reminisce about the jukebox with Mike, and gab with Steve about whether we should fix the Tib Dawn Harvester AI.
 Getting to chat C&C with the original developers has been one of the highlights of my gamer journey.”